RFI for World Trade Center Health Program (WTCHP) Mental Health Evaluation

 Description

-The Department of Health and Human Services, through the Centers for Disease Control and Prevention (CDC), is seeking qualified vendors to respond to a Request for Information (RFI) aimed at developing a specialized mental health provider network for the World Trade Center Health Program (WTCHP).
-The primary objective is to address the unique mental health needs of WTCHP members, particularly those affected by 9/11-related conditions, by ensuring timely access to outpatient services and integrating these services with existing care teams while overcoming challenges such as provider shortages and billing complexities.
-This initiative is crucial for enhancing the quality of care and service delivery for individuals impacted by the events of September 11, 2001.
-Interested parties are encouraged to submit their responses detailing their experience and proposed solutions by contacting Eugenia J. Corder at xvn9@cdc.gov or by phone at 404-498-4855.
-This RFI is for information and planning purposes only and does not constitute a solicitation for proposals.
+The Department of Health and Human Services, specifically the Centers for Disease Control and Prevention (CDC), is seeking qualified vendors through a Request for Information (RFI) to develop and manage a specialized mental health provider network for the World Trade Center Health Program (WTCHP).
+The primary objective is to address the unique mental health needs of WTCHP members, particularly those affected by 9/11-related conditions, by providing timely outpatient services and integrating care with existing health teams while overcoming challenges such as provider shortages and billing complexities.
+This initiative is crucial for ensuring effective mental health support for individuals suffering from conditions like PTSD and substance use disorders.
+Interested parties are encouraged to submit their responses by December 12, 2024, and can direct inquiries to Eugenia J. Corder at xvn9@cdc.gov or by phone at 404-498-4855.

 Point(s) of Contact